IntellectualSites/documentation/fastasyncworldedit/basic-commands/main-commands-and-permissions.md

 -b include pasting biomes
 -e include pasting entities
 -m only paste blocks matching this mask
--n implies -s, does not paste the clipoard only the selection -o pastes at the original position
+-n implies -s, does not paste the clipboard only the selection -o pastes at the original position
 -s selects the region after pasting